joel99/maskgit_edit/README.md

 **Non-tuning Heuristics**
 - `Context-guidance`: can be applied by manipulating inference.
 At each step of ancestral sampling, we replace the previous round's least confident samples with guidance.
 (See `maskgit/libml/parallel_decode.decode_context_guidance`)
 - `Self-guidance, fixed`: can reweight sampled confidences via a pre-specified distance metric.
-I use L2.
+I use L2 as a metric.
+The reweighting can be scaled according to user confidence.

 **Tuning**
 - `Self-guidance, learned`: by learning a thin reweighting matrix of size $C \times C$ (representing affinities between the $C$ codes), we can attempt to learn self-guidance without worrying about overfit in the Transformer.